Applications to the Laidlaw Programme

 - 2nd or 3rd year of a 5-year integrated masters degree programme (e.g. MAI, Pharmacy)

+The majority of research projects undertaken by Laidlaw Scholars at Trinity are self-defined by the student and supervised by a member of the academic staff.
 To begin developing your self-defined research project proposal, please read through the Laidlaw Application Guide.
 You can also view examples of projects from previous Laidlaw Scholars below:

 The Trinity research pages can be used to search for academics who have research interests which overlap with your project.
 Each department will also have an academic staff page which will include the research interests of the staff member.
 If you don't already have someone in mind, the best place to start is with a short and polite email!